davidi67/examples-cms/README.md

 # examples-cms
 Examples of Cryptographic Message Syntax (CMS) Objects

-This contains the original binary (.p7m) files used in draft-ireland-examples-cms.
+This contains the PEM-encoded versions of the example files used in draft-ireland-examples-cms, along with the original binary file (.p7m) and the PEM-encoded certificates from [RFC9216]

 David Ireland
 CryptoSys, Australia